muhammadnaqi45/SWAP-IT-SCREEN-S/README.md

 # SWAP-IT-SCREEN-S
-This is my final year project based on flutter.The Main theme of my application is to Swap product to product instead of buy and sell for this there are multiple screens like chatbox and the one important module bargening screen Which you can balance your price with other product and swap.Here I am uploading the screen shot of my application.if anyone want source contact me.
+This is my final year project based on flutter.The Main theme of my application is to Swap product to product instead of buy and sell for this there are multiple screens like chatbox and the one important module bargening screen Which you can balance your price with other product and swap.Here I am uploading the screen shot of my application.if anyone want source Code Contact me.

 # Splash Screen
 ![splash](https://user-images.githubusercontent.com/106931101/172442895-c8e0969b-b250-4a74-b8a8-3e65e6d91acb.jpeg)